GitHub-Harrison/tic-tac-toe/README.md

 ## Data Model

 ## Testing
 ### All testing has been done and documented in the TESTING.md file.
+This includes the PEP8 Validator.

 ## Deployment